Tax Guide for Restaurant Owners

 If your restaurant adds a separate surcharge to your customers' bills to defray the increased costs of doing business, sales tax applies to the surcharge amount.

-Instead of increasing menu prices, many restaurants are adding a surcharge to their receipts to cover required employer costs, such as increases to minimum wage, healthcare contributions, and paid sick leave.
+Instead of increasing menu prices, many restaurants add a surcharge to their receipts to cover required employer costs, such as minimum wage increases, healthcare contributions, and paid sick leave.

 Whether the surcharge is a flat fee or a percentage of the selling price, whenever a surcharge is separately added to any taxable sale, the surcharge is also subject to tax (Revenue and Taxation Code section 6012).
-The law does not allow a specific sales and use tax exemption for a surcharge added by a restaurant; therefore; you may not claim the cost of the surcharge as a deduction on your sales and use tax return.
+The law does not provide a specific sales and use tax exemption for restaurant surcharges.
+Therefore, you may not claim the surcharge cost as a deduction on your sales and use tax return.

 Example

-Below is an example of the computation of sales tax on a taxable sale that includes a restaurant surcharge.
-Tax is applied to the total selling price, including the surcharge.
-The example assumes an 8.5% sales tax rate (your actual tax rate may differ):
+Below is an example of how to calculate sales tax on a taxable sale with a restaurant surcharge.
+Tax applies to the total selling price, including the surcharge.
+The example assumes an 8.5% sales tax rate.
+(Your actual tax rate may differ.)

 Online Ordering Service

-If you contract with an online ordering service provider that takes orders from customers for meals you will provide, you are liable for the tax on those meal sales when an agency relationship exists.
+If you contract with an online ordering service provider that takes orders from customers for meals you will provide, you owe tax on those meal sales when an agency relationship exists.

-When you contract with online ordering service providers to take a customer's order, receive payment, and deliver the meal, it is important to prepare a written agreement between you and the online ordering service provider, which adequately describes the responsibilities of each party involved.
-It should be made clear whether the online ordering service provider is acting as your agent in the advertising, ordering, and delivery of the meal, or whether the online ordering service provider is purchasing the meals for resale.
+When you contract with online ordering service providers (service providers) to take customers' orders, receive payments, and deliver meals, you should prepare a written agreement between you and the service provider which adequately describes each party's responsibilities.
+The agreement should be clear whether the service provider is acting as your agent in the advertising, ordering, and delivery of the meal, or whether the service provider is purchasing the meals for resale.

 When to Charge Sales Tax